Skip to content

 Discover the UTA online MSN - Pediatric Nurse Practitioner program

-The MSN in Pediatric Primary Care Nurse Practitioner (PNP-PC) online program at UT Arlington is designed for nurses who are dedicated to providing expert, evidence-based care for children from birth to 21 years of age.
+The MSN in Pediatric Primary Care Nurse Practitioner (PNP-PC) online program at UTA is designed for nurses who are dedicated to providing expert, evidence-based care for children from birth to 21 years of age.
 This graduate nursing program prepares the pediatric nurse practitioner to provide leadership and promote research in the development of healthcare services for children across the primary care continuum, from preventative care to disease treatment.
 The PNP-PC is equipped to meet the needs of pediatric patients and their families at whichever point the patient enters the healthcare system.

 Coursework includes the role of the nurse in advanced practice, advanced health assessment, primary complex chronicity, and pediatric primary care clinical practice, as well as an advanced clinical nursing practicum.